ThomasK33/bachelor-thesis-docs/docs/Network Topology Aware Scheduler/index.md

 - One has to implement a controller updating each node's bandwidth resource capacities and allocatable amounts.
 - As outlined in the pod definition section, the CNI specification does not consider custom resource limits.
 It would require creating an additional [[Mutating Webhooks||mutating webhook]] that intercepts the creation of a pod resource and sets the annotations accordingly.

-Additionally, [[Scheduling Using Extended Resources]] does not allow overcommitting resources and thus cannot take network burst into account.
-Therefore, it would halt the scheduling of pods onto nodes exceeding their network baseline.
+Additionally, by design [[Scheduling Using Extended Resources]] does not allow overcommitting resources and thus cannot take bursts into account, unless specific modification to the pod objects occur using mutating webhooks.
-In contrast, pods could still be scheduled on those nodes, bursting the network throughput and returning to the network baseline.
+In theory, pods could still be scheduled on nodes with burst capacity, yet as extended resources are incompatible with burst, those available burst credits are left unused.